Follow us on

 Boston Sports & Biologics is accredited by the American Institute of Ultrasound Medicine (AIUM).
 AIUM ultrasound practice accreditation is a voluntary peer review process that allows practices to demonstrate that they meet or exceed nationally recognized standards in the performance and interpretation of diagnostic ultrasound examinations.

-In addition, Dr. Sussman is certified in musculoskeletal (RMSK) ultrasound by the American Registry of Diagnostic Medical Sonographers (ARDMS), and he is published in peer-review journals on the use of ultrasound-guided injections in orthopedics.
+In addition, Dr. Sussman and Dr. Latzka are certified in musculoskeletal (RMSK) ultrasound by the American Registry of Diagnostic Medical Sonographers (ARDMS), and they are published in peer-review journals on the use of ultrasound-guided injections in orthopedics.